kv35xx/sample-demo/index.md

 EOF
 ```

-The echo service accepts the body of the HTTP request, hashes it with SHA1, and
+The echo-service accepts the body of the HTTP request, hashes it with the SHA1
-then returns the hash value.
-You can calculate the hash with the `sha1sum`
+hash function, and then returns the hash value.
+You can calculate the hash with
-command.
-The hash value is `b4ff397ff32fcefd37e89cad6086422b88142423`.
+the `sha1sum` command.
+The hash value is
+`b4ff397ff32fcefd37e89cad6086422b88142423`.

 ```bash
 echo -n '{"message": "hello apiman"}' | sha1sum
 ```

-Run the following command to use the echo service.
-Replace the URL with the
+Run the following command to use the echo-service.
+Use the URL that you copied
-value that you copied from the `echo` client app page.
+from the `echo` client app page.

 ```bash
 curl -k -u user1:pass1 -H "Content-Type: application/json" \